Cyber attack's spread slows; security stocks gain

 Tom Bossert, U.S. President Donald Trump's homeland security adviser, said people "should be thinking about this as an attack that for right now we have under control, but as an attack that represents an extremely serious threat," speaking on ABC's "Good Morning America" show.

-Shares in firms that provide cyber security services jumped on the prospect of companies and governments spending more money on defenses, led by Israel's Cyren Ltd and U.S. firm FireEye Inc ..

-Cisco Systems rose 2.8 percent, making it the leading gainer in the Dow Jones Industrial Average, which was up more than 100 points in afternoon trading, as investors focused more on opportunities the attack presented rather than the risk it posed to corporations.

 The perpetrators of the attack are still not known.
-Bossert said that while U.S. officials had not ruled out the possibility that it was a "state action," he said it appeared to be criminal, given the ransom requests.
+Bossert said that while U.S. officials had not ruled out the possibility that it was a "state action," he said it appeared to be criminal in nature, given the ransom requests.

-So far only a few victims of the attack appeared to have paid, based on publicly available bitcoin accounts on the web, where victims have been instructed to pay.
+So far only a tiny number of the more than 200,000 estimated victims of the attack appeared to have paid, based on publicly available bitcoin accounts on the web, where victims have been instructed to pay.

 The initial ransom demand was US$300 per machine.
 Three days after becoming infected the demand doubles.
 Starting on Monday, the first victims began facing demands of US$600 to unlock their machines.